ErrorTzy/writings/notes/Selves_in_doubt/Notes.md

 >
 >.Maybe being certain is fine-grained?
 Being certain has contrast class

 **Defense for 2**: There is concession here.
 Eli argues that only central cases have this requirement.
 What's the ground for a solipsist to say he feels proud about anything?
-Even if one fails to meet his own expectation, it seems he is just disappointed, not ashamed.
+Eli think it is clear that, even if one fails to meet his own expectation, it seems he is just disappointed, not ashamed.

-> I agree with Eli that there must be comparison.
-But I doubt whether we need other selves.
-We could just compare with our own expectation of ourselves.
->
-> In this case, Eli may say this is a case of disappointment, not shame.
-But I think it is unclear it is just disappointment.
-Eli has an argument to suggest it is not shame, but it seems irrelevant: Eli says, if your realize that none of your peers reached the top of the mountain, even if you expect yourself to reach the mountain, you will not feel ashamed.
->
-> But this is irrelevant whether you did feel shame if there's no other selves.
-Your feeling ashamed could have just been defeated.
-I believe the only issue here is to ask whether we should call the feeling of failing to reach one's own expectation ashamed.
-But there's no common sense for deciding this because there's probably no one in our linguistic community claims themselves to be solipsist, and we use the word with a background that there are other selves.
-Therefore our linguistic practice cannot determine whether we should call this emotion shame or proud.
->
-> The only ground for us to decide, I think, is to do an fMRI and see which part of the brain lights up when one feels proud or shame.
-If the solipsists' brain pattern is radically different from ours, then it seems we should not call it proud or shame.